-A minimum of one percent of the Title I, Part A funds will be set aside by Dickinson ISD for purposes of parental engagement activities.
+A minimum of one percent of the Title I, Part A funds will be set aside by Dickinson ISO for purposes of parental involvement activities.
 The District distributes a large portion of these funds proportionally to the Title I campuses.
-Lobit Middle School will spend Title I funds according to identified, comprehensive needs and Title I guidelines.
-Coordination, technical assistance and other support will also be provided by the district to assist campuses and families in planning and implementing parental involvement activities.
-This coordination will also include other programs in order to maximize district, state, and federal monies.
+Hughes Road Elementary School will spend Title I funds according to identified comprehensive needs and Title I guidelines.
+Coordination, technical assistance, and other support will also be provided by the district to assist campuses and families in planning and implementing parental involvement activities.
+This coordination will include other programs to maximize district, state, and federal monies.